0xSh4d0w/THM/TakeOver.md

 ## ROOM LEVEL ; TYPE :  EASY ; WEB
 ## INFO

-this is a web based challenge that focuses purely focuses on Subdomain enumeration only.
+this is a web based challenge that purely focuses on Subdomain enumeration only.

 ## GIVEN: